fernandobelotto/multi-html-apps/text.md

 ✅ Expense Tracker: Input and categorize daily expenses with a running total.

-✅ Budget Planner: Create a simple budget by tracking income and planned expenditures.

 ✅ Water Intake Reminder: Notify users at intervals to drink water throughout the day.

 ✅ Sleep Tracker: Log sleep duration and basic sleep quality without deep analysis.

 ✅ BMI Calculator: Input height and weight to compute body mass index.

-📝 Meal Planner: Plan meals for the week with a simple calendar interface.
+✅ Meal Planner: Plan meals for the week with a simple calendar interface.

-📝 Grocery List Manager: Build and check off items on your shopping list.
+✅ Grocery List Manager: Build and check off items on your shopping list.

-📝 Recipe Organizer: Save, categorize, and retrieve your favorite recipes.
+✅ Recipe Organizer: Save, categorize, and retrieve your favorite recipes.

-📝 Digital Diary: A private journal for daily reflections or notes.
+✅ Digital Diary: A private journal for daily reflections or notes.

 📝 Flashcard Maker: Create and review digital flashcards for studying.